0

 As the author of Rock Climbing in Ireland, a guide to the best of Irish rock climbing, and Bouldering in Ireland, the definitive guide to bouldering in Ireland, I have compiled this list of all the noteworthy climbing, both bouldering and routes, to be found along the west coast.

-The vast vast majority of roped climbing in Ireland is trad climbing, this is when the leaders places his own gear as they climb.
+The vast vast majority of roped climbing in Ireland is trad climbing, this is when the leaders places their own gear as they climb.
 There are only a handful of sport climbing areas in the country and they are quite small and scruffy.
 No one comes to Ireland to clip bolts!

 For more information about climbing in Ireland check out Rock Climbing in Ireland and Bouldering in Ireland.
 If you are looking for climbing partners or advice check out the forum on climbing.ie or the Irish Climbers Facebook group (the best option, plenty of traffic).